 Chicken breast and hominy simmer in a spicy broth made of tomatillos, onion, garlic, cilantro, peppers and a few other ingredients that makes it taste like you slaved away all day.
-There is nothing like a bowl of hot pozole to warm you up on a chilly day.
+There is nothing like a bowl of hot pozole to warm you up on a chilly night.
 Serve with a fresh squeeze of lime and crunchy tostadas on the side.

 This slow cooker chicken pozole verde is the perfect dish to put together in the morning.
 It’s fast, and will be ready when you get home from work or after any busy day.
 Bust out your slow cooker and let it do all the work for you.